 A few years later at Chithurst in England the subject of tudong would occasionally crop up again.
-Sometimes when we where sitting around Ajahn Sumedho in his room in a convivial mood, someone’s conviviality would overflow into fantasies of tudong in Britain, walking along the Downs . . . and when could we go?… all of which was given short shrift by the Ajahn.
-This was not the time for restless bhikkhus to go off fulfilling personal ambitions; needless to say, we all gladly surrendered to that wisdom.
+Sometimes when we were sitting around Ajahn Sumedho in his room in a convivial mood, someone’s conviviality would overflow into fantasies of tudong in Britain, walking along the Downs . . . and when could we go?… all of which was given short shrift by the Ajahn.
+This was not the time for restless bhikkhus to go off fulfilling personal ambitions; needless to say, we all accepted his take on things.

 In Spring of ’82 we received a terse postcard from Ven.
 Viradhammo, then resident at Harnham Vihara.
 It was posted from Lindisfarne, where he was on part of a brief dhutanga tour.
 Accompanied by a lay supporter, he had walked for eight days over fell and moor, sleeping in lambing sheds and receiving food in the homes of various of the layman’s friends en route.
 It was a small but significant beginning – you can keep warm enough, you can sleep rough, you can get fed.
 When Ajahn Sumedho, subsequently invited me to spend the Vassa at Golden Square (near Honiton) in Devon, and consented to my returning on foot for the Kathina in October, I got more advice from Ven.
 Viradhammo on footwear, rainwear, and eating: “Try to get some breakfast before you begin to walk, otherwise you turn to jelly after a couple of hours,” To which he added, “But don’t just do it the way I did; I’d like to see how you do it.”

 Rather than having the convenience of a backpack, I decided to carry my equipment in two bowl bags, one over each shoulder, which was more awkward but did allow me to wear the bhikkhu’s outer robe, an important sign.
 I also decided to go on a route that allowed contact with people, and to keep equipment and supplies minimal so that people could offer help and take part in that way.
-After some ascetic longings I finally succumbed to carrying a one-man tent, a sleeping bag, a pair of track shoes and my bowl, a change of undergarments, a toothbrush and some first aid; also a rain poncho and groundsheet (which doubled as a waterproof lower robe).
-I eventually walked most of the way in a pair of light-weight Wellingtons I’d brought with me, preferring to use everyday equipment to specialized gear.
+After some ascetic longings I finally succumbed to carrying a one-man tent, a sleeping bag, my bowl, a change of undergarments, a toothbrush and some first aid; also a rain poncho and groundsheet (which doubled as a waterproof lower robe).
+I eventually walked most of the way in a pair of light-weight wellingtons (rubber boots) I’d brought with me, preferring to use everyday equipment to specialized gear.
 Anagarika Tony carried his clothing, sleeping bag and blanket, the small stove and pot, things for hot drinks and an old ice-cream container filled with about four pounds of muesli.
-The final touch was a small rupa (statuette) from the shrine at Golden Square that Douglas, our host, had given us with some incense.
+The final touch was a small rūpa (statuette) from the shrine at Golden Square that Douglas, our host, had given us with some incense.

 It was a long walk from there across Dorset, south-east to Bere Regis and Waltham Forest, with just one short break in a country churchyard.
 It was sunny and the leaves were turning red and rattled in the breeze.
 The Hardy monument stood over to the west, dwindling as the day seat by, and a rainstorm swept over just catching us in a peripheral shower.
 In the evening we nestled in some pine woods, built a fire, sat and stretched out, feet throbbing, and allowed the rhythm of walking to fade out into meditation and sleep.
 We spent the next day walking across the forest and camped early to rest and restore physical energy.

 Storms don’t last long but we did need to dry out.
 About four miles down the road we stopped in some woods by the trunk of a felled beech and a huge pile of branches.
 Tony had discovered that, no matter if it rains, if the wood is dead and not in contact with the ground, it doesn’t become waterlogged.
-We were always able to start fires with twigs and use the heat to dry out larger branches and build up teat way.
-As this fire matured, the rain poured down again, but I lashed the tent to the tree trunk, made an awning over us and the fire, and crawled under the giant leg.
-In a dry period we erected the tent and finally stood around the fire getting alternately roasted and rained on, which seemed better than lying down cramped and damp.
+We were always able to start fires with twigs and use the heat to dry out larger branches and build up the fire that way.
+As this fire matured, the rain poured down again, but I lashed the tent to the tree trunk, made an awning over us and the fire, and crawled under the giant beech log.
+In a dry period, we erected the tent and finally stood around the fire getting alternately roasted and rained on – which seemed better than lying down cramped and damp.

 Before we reached the monastery, we stopped to say hello to Sam, the woodsman who works in the barn at the top of Chithurst Lane.
 “You’ve just got back, have you?” he said.
 Please, just wait a moment.”
 He walked to the back of his workshop and returned with half of his packed lunch.
 “Can I put this into your bowl?”